 If the landlord is a company and commits an offence with the ‘consent or connivance’ of an individual officer, both the company and the individual are liable.

-Further, agents are liable if they know that an offence is being committed but fail to notify the landlord (though it is open to landlords and agents to agree in advance which of them will be responsible for ensuring compliance with the regime).
+In addition, agents are liable if they know that an offence is being committed but fail to notify the landlord (though it is open to landlords and agents to agree in advance which of them will be responsible for ensuring compliance with the regime).

 It is certainly possible that liability under the new regime could be stumbled into inadvertently.
 ‘Landlord’ is defined broadly and includes individuals who may not appreciate that they are caught by the regime’s requirements – for example, tenants who sub-let, and home-owners with lodgers.
 The requirement to conduct follow-up checks upon the expiry of a time-limited right to remain is particularly hazardous, not least because it applies equally to landlords who purchase a property with occupational tenants in situ.